 Jocelyn Morlock

-Remembered for music that is at once lyrical, quirky, and deeply rooted in emotion, Jocelyn Morlock (1969 – 2023) was one of Canada’s leading composers.
-Morlock served as the inaugural composer-in-residence for Vancouver’s Music on Main Society (2012 – 14), co-host of ISCM World New Music Days 2017, and composer-in-residence of the Vancouver Symphony Orchestra (2014 – 19) — the first woman to be appointed to this position.
-In 2015 the National Arts Centre Orchestra commissioned Morlock to compose the orchestral work My Name is Amanda Todd, a tribute to the teen from Port Coquitlam, BC, who took her own life due to cyberbullying.
-This work would subsequently win the 2018 JUNO Award for Classical Composition for the Year.
+Remembered for music that is lyrical, quirky, and deeply rooted in emotion, Jocelyn Morlock (1969–2023) was one of Canada’s leading composers.
+Morlock served as the inaugural composer-in-residence for Vancouver’s Music on Main Society (2012–14), co-host of ISCM World New Music Days 2017, and composer-in-residence of the Vancouver Symphony Orchestra (2014–19)—the first woman to hold this position.
+In 2015 the National Arts Centre Orchestra commissioned My Name is Amanda Todd, which went on to win the 2018 JUNO Award for Classical Composition of the Year.